Risotto alla Milanese | Authentic Italian Recipe

 Meanwhile, add the rice into a small saucepan or skillet and toast over medium heat for 2-3 minutes, stirring frequently to avoid burning.
 Turn off the heat and set aside.

-In a skillet, add half the butter and the diced onion.
+In a skillet or shallow pot, add half the butter, the bone marrow (optional), and the diced onion.
 Sauté over medium/low heat for 2-3 minutes, or until the onion is tender and slightly translucent, then add the rice.
 Stir all together until the rice is completely coated in butter, then pour in the white wine.

 Lower the heat and bring to simmer.
 Cook until the rice has absorbed almost all of the excess liquid.
 Use a ladle to spoon in just enough of the warm broth to submerge the rice.
 Bring the risotto to a gentle simmer.